 This is a personal record of a process spanning more than six decades.
 With a reasonable distance between birth and the uncomfortable proximity of death, I feel I have finally earned the right.
-It took me quite a while to come up with the name Redemption, Rehabilitation and Reinvention, but in truth this blog found me and the idea hounded me.
-The stories and insights have followed and sometimes haunted me my whole life.
+The stories and insights in this space have followed and sometimes haunted me my whole life.
 In these writings I am but a witness.

 We all make mistakes and in one way or another must pay, occasionally dearly.
 But there is always value in that payment.
 Sometimes we receive forgiveness, other times self-knowledge and some other times we even get back our own personal freedom.
 That is my understanding of redemption.
 Perhaps this has theological undertones and I am not uncomfortable with that.
 The truth is – I found my freedom in my unique understanding of redemption and want to share some of these stories.